 5. Currencies Direct

 Similar to Travelex, Currencies Direct charges no transfer fees, or at least 90% of the time it is.
-With a low minimum transfer of $100, make payments in 60 currencies — a slightly wider variety than the 45 currencies Travelex offers.
+With a low minimum transfer of $100, make payments in 40+ currencies — a similar variety than the 45 currencies Travelex offers.
 Both companies only offer bank-to-bank transfers, but it should be mentioned that Currencies Direct supports large transactions at a seemingly unlimited maximum amount.

 Why pick Currencies Direct instead?